Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/fiddlefoo/rules/_index.md

 There are two important properties of such a Pair.

 * Its **range**: all the numbers between its _lowest_ number and its _highest_ number.
 (For example, a 2-6 Pair has a range that includes 3, 4, and 5.)
-* Its **distance**: how many other cards are in-between the two cards on the map.
+* Its **distance**: how many spaces are in-between the two cards on the map.

 {{% remark %}}
 If you created multiple pairs, pick the one with the **largest range**.
+No, distance doesn't matter.
 {{% /remark %}}

-@TODO: EXAMPLE IMAGE
+{{< rules-image src="gameplay_pair.webp" alt="Example of valid card placement and the pair you create from it." >}}

-Now all the other players _may_ throw any hand cards at you that match one of the following criteria.
+Now all the other players _may_ **throw hand cards at you** that match one of the following criteria.
 They do so while yelling "Fiddlefoo, a penalty card for you!" ;)

 * Either that card is the same _color_ and its number is inside the _range_.
 * Or the _number of music notes_ on that card is equal to the _distance_.
 If they choose this option, they may only give you 1 card this turn.

-If the **distance** you created is larger than 3, however, you're safe.
+If the **distance** you created is larger than 3, however, you do a "Safe Song"!
 Nobody may throw anything at you, but you must draw 1 card from the deck.

 Take all cards received into your hand.

 If you end your turn without any cards, the game ends (and you win).
 Have fun!

-@TODO: EXAMPLE IMAGE
+{{< rules-image src="gameplay_penalty.webp" alt="Example of penalty cards others may throw at you for making a certain pair." >}}

 {{% /rules-block %}}